RAHoebe/WQV-Viewer/README.md

 A modern Python implementation of a Casio WQV wrist camera desktop viewer.
-It can decode the monochrome ``.pdr``/``.bin`` dumps produced by WQV-1/2 models and the colour JPEG exports produced by later WQV cameras, presenting them in a Qt 6 desktop interface.
+It can decode the monochrome ``.pdr``/``.bin`` dumps produced by WQV-1/2 models and the colour PNG exports produced by later WQV cameras, presenting them in a Qt 6 desktop interface.

 This viewer takes inspiration from and pays tribute to [WQV_PDB_Tools](https://github.com/nnnn2cat/WQV_PDB_Tools), whose reverse-engineering work and tooling seeded much of the research behind WQV-Viewer.